Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Outline of the proof

 so that there are positive real numbers $b_1, \ldots, b_m$ such that for standard basis $\{\mathbf e_i\}_{1\le i\le m}$ of $\mathbb R^m $ one has

-It is not hard to see that Theorem \ref{thm;2} follows from \begin{thm} Let $\{g_t :t\in \mathbb R\}$ be an Ad-diagonalizable one parameter subgroup of a connected semisimple Lie group $G$ without compact factors.
+It is not hard to see that Theorem \ref{thm;2} is equivalent to the following theorem which is more convenient to work on by our method. \begin{thm} Let $\{g_t :t\in \mathbb R\}$ be an $\Ad$-diagonalizable one parameter subgroup of a connected semisimple Lie group $G$.
 Let $\Gamma$ be a lattice of a Lie group $L$ which contains $G$.
-Suppose that $U\le U_G^+$ is a connected $ g_1 $ expanding abelian subgroup of $G$.
+Suppose that $U\le G^+$ is a connected $ g_1 $ expanding abelian subgroup of $G$.
 Let $x\in L/\Gamma$, let the interval $I=[-1, 1]$ and let $u$ be a fixed isomorphism as in (\ref{eq;isomorphism}) so that (\ref{eq;Recall}) holds.
 Then for almost every $w\in I^m$

 \end{thm}